 Whether you’re a graphic designer, a photographer, an artist, or something else, Modula

 Image Gallery is an excellent choice for displaying your work.
 It offers different gallery styles, including lightbox galleries, masonry-style grids, and custom grids.
-Using the custom gallery option, you can make a unique gallery for your site.
+You can make a unique gallery for your site using the custom gallery option.

 The free version of the plugin should be enough for most people, but you can choose to upgrade to get more features.

 Upgrading will allow you to add more images to a gallery, add videos, put in a filter option, and use a library of animations.
-The premium version isn't essential, but it is better to add up to 20 images to galleries.
+The premium version isn’t essential, but adding up to 20 images to galleries is better.

 7 – Portfolio Gallery